 ABSTRACT

 Modern environmental science research increasingly requires computational ability to apply statistics to environmental science problems, but graduate students in these scientific fields typically lack these integral skills.
-Consequently, many scientific graduate degree programs expect students to acquire these computational skills in an applied statistics course.
-However, a gap remains between the computational skills required for the implementation of statistics in scientific research and those taught in statistics courses.
-This qualitative study examines how five environmental science graduate students at one institution experience the phenomenon of acquiring computational skills in the context of an applied statistics course sequence, and the factors that foster or inhibit learning.
+Consequently, many scientific graduate degree programs expect students to acquire these computational skills in an Applied Statistics course.
+However, a gap remains between the computational skills required for the implementation of statistics in scientific research and those taught in Statistics courses.
+This qualitative study examines how five environmental science graduate students at one institution experience the phenomenon of acquiring the computational skills necessary to implement statistics in their research and the factors that foster or inhibit learning.
 In-depth interviews revealed three themes in these students’ paths towards computational knowledge acquisition: use of peer support, seeking out a singular “consultant,” and learning through independent research experience.
 These themes provide rich descriptions of graduate student experiences and strategies used while developing computational skills to apply statistics in their own research, thus better informing how to improve instruction, both in and out of the formal classroom.

-Keywords: Statistics education research; Statistical computing; Computational thinking
+Keywords: Statistics education research; Statistical computing; Computational statistics

 Introduction

-With the increased focus on data-intensive research, statistical computing has become essential in many scientific fields, however, the gap between science education and students’ computational knowledge has become more evident, particularly in the environmental and life sciences.
-The growth in computational power and the volume and variety of available data has multiplied the computational, mathematical, and statistical expectations of scientific researchers' abilities.
-However, an abundance of literature in the environmental sciences suggests graduate students are not acquiring the computational skills necessary for their research (Andelman et al., 2004; Green et al., 2005; Hampton et al., 2017; Hampton et al., 2017; Hernandez et al., 2012; Mislan, Heer, & White, 2016; Teal et al., 2015).
-Contrasted with graduate students in the biological sciences, where structures exist to support computational knowledge acquisition (Stefan, Gutlerner, Born, & Springer, 2015), environmental science graduate students are required to complete graduate-level statistics coursework for fufillment of their degree.
-The requirement of graduate-level statistics coursework is intended to help these students acquire the statistical knowledge necessary for their research along with any essential computational skills; however, little is known about what avenues graduate students actually rely upon when faced with computational problems in order to apply statistics in the context of their research.
-The intention of this study is to understand and describe the experiences of graduate students in the environmental sciences when acquiring the computing skills necessary to apply statistics in their research.
-We consider the following research question: Where do graduate students in the environmental sciences gain the computational knowledge necessary to implement statistical analyses for research applications in their disciplines?
+With the increased focus on data-intensive research, statistical computing has become essential in many scientific fields.
+However, the gap between science education and students’ computational knowledge has become more evident, particularly in the environmental and life sciences.
+The growth in computational power and the volume and variety of available data has multiplied the computational and statistical expectations of scientific researchers' abilities.
+Yet an abundance of literature in the environmental sciences suggests graduate students are not acquiring the computational skills necessary for their research (Andelman et al., 2004; Green et al., 2005; Hampton et al., 2017; Hampton et al., 2017; Hernandez et al., 2012; Mislan, Heer, & White, 2016; Teal et al., 2015).
+Contrasted with graduate students in the biological sciences, where external structures exist to support computational knowledge acquisition (Stefan, Gutlerner, Born, & Springer, 2015), environmental science graduate students are often assumed to acquire these skills in graduate-level Statistics courses.
+The requirement of graduate-level Statistics coursework is intended to help these students acquire the statistical knowledge necessary for their research along with any essential computational skills, but little is known about what paths graduate students actually rely upon when faced with computational problems.
+The intention of this study is to describe the experiences of graduate students in the environmental sciences to illuminate the phenomenon of acquiring the computing skills necessary to apply statistics in the context of their research.
+We consider the following research question: Through what paths do graduate students in the environmental sciences gain the computational knowledge necessary to implement statistical analyses for research applications in their disciplines?